 The experiments and data will be briefly summarized in the abstract and will be presented in the Methods and Results sections of the paper.
-What was the question each experiment was trying to address?
-What was the experimental design - what was the approach used to answer the questions?
-What do the results show?
+What was the question (hypothesis) each experiment was trying to address?
+What was the experimental design (the approach and logic) used to answer the questions?
+What do the data show?
 Did the experiment answer the question or not?
-Are the author's conclusions strongly or weakly supported by the experimental data?
+Are the authors' conclusions strongly or weakly supported by the experimental data?